abdulqshabbir/code-wars/README.md

 ## Lessons Learned from groupAnagrams
 This optimal solution runs in O(n * k) time where n is the length of strs and k is the length of the average word in strs.
 This is because for each word in strs we iterate over each char in word which takes O(nk) time and then we create a unique key using the count array by stringifying it.
 Since the count array will have a maximum of 26 characters stringifying count will take O(26) time which is O(1).
 This problem uses a clever trick of creating a unique hashmap key for each anagram by using an array of 26 elements where each element corresponds to a letter in the anagram.
 By stringifying the array we can generate a unique has in O(1) time.

+## Lessons Learned from topKFrequent
+The optimal solution can run in O(n) time if we iterate over all elements to create a hashmap of val -> counts.
+Then we can iterate over all the keys in the hashmap and transform it into an array which maps count (index) -> val.
+Since the array is bounded in size -- counts can only be from 1, ... , n we can traverse the array backwards in linear time.
+I also learned that `Array.fill([])` should not be used to create 2D arrays as it creates one array and copies it by reference to every element in the array.